 Employee value proposition

 To attract significant talent and boost employee engagement, an authentic employee value proposition is presented.
 It involves all the flexibilities, and perks gained while working in an organization.
 Employers also seek an opportunity to speak their minds and demonstrate the organization’s value.

 Most companies oversee candidate experience in their entire hiring process.
 Although the primary agenda of hiring is to fill the required open positions, but not at the cost of poor candidate experience.
 Honestly, it all starts right from the moment the candidate comes across your company profile until they offer acceptance or rejection.

 According to a survey, LinkedIn’s 2016 Talent Trends Report found that only 29% of respondents left their last job because of unsatisfactory compensation and benefits.

-Employer branding does not only describe an employer’s reputation as a place to work but works as a blend of concrete elements and abstract concepts which involves presenting the company in the best possible light in front of other employees, and job candidates.
+The role of employer branding does not only describe an employer’s reputation as a place to work but works as a blend of concrete elements and abstract concepts which involves presenting the company in the best possible light in front of other employees, and job candidates.